The framework underneath

 People aren't problems.
 They're systems that made sense at some point.

-The patterns that cause the most trouble — conflict avoidance, limited range, difficulty being challenged — almost always made sense once.
+The patterns that cause the most trouble, conflict avoidance, limited range, difficulty being challenged, almost always made sense once.
 They were adaptations.
 Responses to real circumstances that asked something specific of a person.

 I don't treat those patterns as defects.
 I'm trying to understand how someone got here, and whether what got them here is still serving them, or whether they've outgrown it.
+That distinction changes the quality of the relationship.
+And it changes what becomes possible.

-05 On the relationship
+04 On the relationship

 The container matters as much as the content.

 The most important variable in any engagement isn't the framework or the tool.
-It's whether the person feels safe enough to be honest — with me, and with themselves.
+It's whether the person feels safe enough to be honest, with me and with themselves.

 That kind of safety doesn't just happen.
-It means being transparent about what I'm noticing.
-Checking whether the work is landing.
-Being willing to name what's happening between us when that's what's most useful.
+It means being transparent about what I'm noticing, checking whether the work is landing, being willing to name what's happening between us when that's what's most useful.
+I take the relational dimension seriously, not because it's soft, but because that's where the most significant movement tends to happen.

-06 On pace
+05 On pace

 Real change doesn't move in a straight line.